Seatis/my-teaching-materials/javascript/project-music-player/specification.md

  - Creates a new playlist
  - Required field is only a "playlist" property that contains the name of the playlist
  - System playlist cannot be created by the client
- - Rerurn playlists in the order they were added
+ - Return playlists in the order they were added

 `DELETE /playlists/:id`
  - Deletes the given playlist